top of page

 What is DBT?

-It was originally intended for people with borderline personality disorder (BPD) but has since been adapted for other conditions where the patient exhibits self-destructive behavior, such as eating disorders and substance abuse.
+It was originally intended for people with Borderline Personality Disorder (BPD) but has since been adapted for other conditions where the patient exhibits self-destructive behavior, such as Eating disorders, Substance abuse, emotional dysregulation, and self-harm behaviors.
 It is also sometimes used to treat post-traumatic stress disorder.

 Mindfulness